 One possibility is through exclusive deals, where foundation model providers access unique and proprietary data sets.
-However, to date, most deals appear to be nonexclusive licenses.
+However, to date, most deals appear to be non-exclusive licenses.
 Examples include Google and OpenAI with Reddit, Meta and OpenAI with Shutterstock, Google with Stack Overflow, and OpenAI with Axel Springer, the Atlantic, and Time Magazine.
-Of course, this could just reflect firms' awareness of the antitrust risk associated with exclusive licenses, suggesting the threat of competition law may be working here.
+Of course, this could just reflect firms' awareness of the antitrust risk associated with exclusive licenses, suggesting the threat of antitrust enforcement may be working here.

-Another concern is data-driven acquisitions aimed at obtaining unique and proprietary data or preventing rivals from accessing such data.
-Given the wide range of use cases of AI models and the many different sources of data that can be used to train models (illustrated in Figure 1 above), we are quite sceptical that such acquisitions would be driven by exclusionary motives.35
+Another concern is data-driven acquisitions aimed at obtaining unique and proprietary data or preventing rivals from accessing such data (see Hagiu and Wright, 2023a and de Corniere and Taylor, 2024).
+Given the wide range of use cases of AI models and the many different sources of data that can be used to train models (illustrated in Figure 1 above), we are quite sceptical that such acquisitions would be driven by exclusionary motives.